AishwaryaVarma/Sundar-Pichai/README.md

 # Sundar-Pichai
 A tribute to Sundar Pichai, the CEO of Google on front-end-development.
-He's an Indian American Business Executive
+He's an Indian American Business Executive.